Allowable expenses in a Limited Company

-If you had to pay for the cost of business entertainment, personally you may be able to claim the expense which occurred in the performance of your duties as a director.
-These costs wouldn't diminish the company profits though, when you calculate the taxes.
+If you had to pay for the cost of business entertainment, you may be able personally to claim the expense which occurred in the performance of your duties as a director.
+These costs would not diminish the company profits though, when you calculate the taxes.

-The cost of anything that’s necessary and essential for your duties as a director or for your staff will receive tax relief.
+The cost of anything that is necessary and essential for your duties as a director or for your staff will receive tax relief.
 This covers computers, printers and software or office furniture.

 Eyesight tests and glasses, contact lenses

-You can claim for vision tests if it’s necessary for the use of visual display equipment in your duties.
+You can claim for vision tests if they are necessary for the use of visual display equipment in your duties.
 Note that they must be prescribed during your time at work, specifically for ‘monitor or screen work’.

 General office purchases

-Minor purchases of goods with receipts that are used wholly, exclusively and necessarily in the performance of your duties are claimable.
-E.g. postage costs, cables, batteries or a mouse to your computer and office stationery.
+Minor purchases of goods with receipts that are necessary and used wholly and exclusively in the performance of your duties are claimable.
+E.g. postage costs, cables, batteries or a mouse for your computer and office stationery.

 Gifts and trivial (little value) benefits